"Twilight on the Waterfront" at the Brooklyn Library

 From June 18 through August 30th, 2008, the Brooklyn Public Library featured an exhibition of my photographs titled "Twilight on the Waterfront: Brooklyn's Vanishing Industrial Heritage."
 This exhibit documented off-limits industrial sites along Brooklyn's waterfront, shedding light on what Brooklyn has lost to development over the last five years.
 The exhibit was drawn from my long-term photography project about Brooklyn's industrial waterfront and was displayed at the Central Library at Grand Army Plaza, in the Grand Lobby.
 The official library page for the show can be seen here.

-Ironically, this exhibit opened the same day as the new Red Hook Ikea, and featured photos from the historic Todd Shipyard and the Revere Sugar Refinery, two structures destroyed during Ikea's construction process.
+Ironically, this exhibit opened the same day as the new Red Hook Ikea, and featured photos from the Todd Shipyard and the Revere Sugar Refinery, two historic structures destroyed during Ikea's construction.
 Brooklyn's entire industrial waterfront was recently listed as one of America's "11 most endangered" historic places by the National Trust For Historic Preservation.

 2 comments: